Jews: Leadership

 There is no single governing body for the Jewish community, nor a single authority with responsibility for religious doctrine.
 Instead, a variety of secular and religious institutions at the local, national, and international levels lead various parts of the Jewish community on a variety of issues.
 Today, many countries have a Chief Rabbi who serves as a representative of that country's Jewry.
-Although many Hassidic Jews follow a certain hereditary Hasidic dynasty, there is no one commonly accepted leader of all Hasidic Jews.
+Although many Hasidic Jews follow a certain hereditary Hasidic dynasty, there is no one commonly accepted leader of all Hasidic Jews.
 Many Jews believe that the Messiah will act a unifying leader for Jews and the entire world.